gzqx/stupid_rss_generate/README.md

 - `make installdeps`.
 - run the single script `stupid_rss_generator.pl`.
 - By default, it stores generated rss file at `./rss/<book-title>.xml`.
 - By default, it stores and reads metadata from `./record.yaml`.
+(Will create one and iteractively ask you information needed if not found)
 - You need to input regrex by yourself.
 It should be easy with arbitrary gpt services.

 ## And